Registration Procedures - the Psychometric Entrance Test

-NITE offers test accommodations for applicants with special needs.
+NITE offers special test accommodations for applicants with special needs.
 Special accommodations are offered only for tests administered in Israel.

-For every test date, a test with special accommodations will be given on the same day as the regular test or within a few weeks after it.
+For every test date, a test with special accommodations will be administered on the same day as the regular test or within a few weeks after it.
 Applicants who receive approval for special accommodations will be sent a notification of the exact date.

 Details, requirements, and criteria for requesting special accommodations can be found here.
 Failure to meet the prerequisites and criteria for special accommodations will result in the application being denied.
 It is therefore imperative to read the guidelines carefully and follow them closely.

-NOTE: Those requesting special accommodations must register for the Psychometric Test and ensure that all the required documents reach NITE in one of the ways specified in the guidelines relating to submission of request for special test accommodations no later than the registration deadline.
+NOTE: Those requesting special accommodations must register for the Psychometric Entrance Test and ensure that all the required documents reach NITE in one of the ways specified in the guidelines for submitting a request for special test accommodations no later than the registration deadline.
 No appeals, updates or amendments to medical assessment documentation will be accepted after this deadline.

 It can take up to 25 working days to process your application once it has arrived.
 NITE reserves the right to request that an applicant submit additional information or assessments.
 Applicants whose request is submitted in the last month of the registration period will almost certainly not have time to submit additional material or to appeal the decision and request a reassessment.
 Once the registration deadline has passed, applicants will not be permitted to appeal, add to, or correct medical reports, diagnoses or other required documents.
 It is therefore advisable to submit the request and accompanying documents as early as possible and at least two months before the registration deadline.

 You may track the processing of your request by logging onto the NITE website and clicking on “status of application”.

-Examinees with approved special accommodations who wish to change their test date or retake the test on another date must submit an additional request for special accommodations on the new date, using this form - male/female.
-This request too, must reach NITE no later than the registration deadline.
+Examinees who received approval for special test accommodations and who wish to change their test date or who intend to retake the test on another date must submit an additional request for special accommodations for the new test date, by following these instructions.
+This request, too, must reach NITE no later than the registration deadline.